Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 \section{Stoquastic Adiabatic Quantum Computation}

 In this section we focus on the special class of ``stoquastic Hamiltonians" [originally introduced in \cite{Bravyi:QIC08}], that often arise in the context of quantum optimization.

-\begin{definition}[Stoquastic Hamiltonian \cite{Bravyi:2009sp}] A Hamiltonian $H$ is called stoquastic with respect to a basis $\mathcal{B}$ iff $H$ has real nonpositive off-diagonal matrix elements in the basis $\mathcal{B}$. \end{definition} For example, a Hamiltonian is stoquastic in the computational basis iff \beq \bra{x}H\ket{x'} \leq 0 \quad \forall x, x'\in\{0,1\}^n\quad x\neq x' \ . \eeq The computational basis is often singled out since it plays the role of the basis in which the final Hamiltonian is measured, which sometimes coincides with the basis in which that Hamiltonian is diagonal.
+\begin{definition}[stoquastic Hamiltonian \cite{Bravyi:2009sp}] A Hamiltonian $H$ is called stoquastic with respect to a basis $\mathcal{B}$ iff $H$ has real nonpositive off-diagonal matrix elements in the basis $\mathcal{B}$. \end{definition} For example, a Hamiltonian is stoquastic in the computational basis iff \beq \bra{x}H\ket{x'} \leq 0 \quad \forall x, x'\in\{0,1\}^n\quad x\neq x' \ . \eeq The computational basis is often singled out since it plays the role of the basis in which the final Hamiltonian is measured, which sometimes coincides with the basis in which that Hamiltonian is diagonal.
 The term ``stoquastic" was introduced due to the similarity to stochastic matrices, such as arise in the theory of classical Markov chains.

 Restricting to any basis still leaves some freedom in the definition.
 For example, a Hamiltonian $H = - \sum_i \sigma_i^x + H_Z$, where $H_Z$ is diagonal in the computational basis, is clearly stoquastic.
 However, applying a unitary transformation $U = \prod_i \sigma_i^z$ to the Hamiltonian gives $H' = \sum \sigma_i^x + H_Z$, which according to Def.~\ref{def:stoq} is not stoquastic in the computational basis.
 Applying a local unitary basis transformation should not change the complexity of the problem.
-Therefore, for clarity we fix the basis such that the standard driver Hamiltonian always carries a minus sign, i.e., $-\sum_i \sigma_i^x$.
+Therefore, for clarity we fix the basis such that the standard initial Hamiltonian always carries a minus sign, i.e., $-\sum_i \sigma_i^x$.
 From this point forward, we restrict our discussion of stoquasticity to the standard computational basis.
-With this in mind, the class of stoquastic Hamiltonians includes the ferromagnetic Heisenberg model, the quantum transverse Ising model, and Hamiltonians achievable with Josephson-junction flux qubits with inductive coupling.
+With this in mind, the class of stoquastic Hamiltonians includes the fully ferromagnetic Heisenberg and $XY$ models, and the quantum transverse field Ising model [recall Eq.~\eqref{eq:H-all-models}].